They’re Dying of Laughter at Mike Birbiglia’s Show

-The woman in the audience could not stop laughing, and when she stopped someone else started off.
+The woman in the audience could not stop laughing, and when she finally did someone else started off.
 Curls of laughter, eruptions of giggles rippled throughout the theater.
 Mike Birbiglia gestured futilely, mock-furiously at the scattered transgressors, and told them off.
 Had they no respect?
 The woman’s laughter became little clotted gasps.
-She did not stop, and suddenly everyone was laughing.
+She started laughing again, and suddenly everyone was.

 Birbiglia had been not-really-trying, not-really-fruitlessly, to see if the Vivian Beaumont Theater could fall silent in memory of a man who died.
 It was a deliberately self-sabotaged task.
 This was the joke.
 And, looking around the theater at that moment was illuminating in another respect.
 One could see how we laughed.
 One could see the craft and effect of a joke, the mechanics of how humor works.
 It was both yet another masterfully executed Birbiglia comic-set-piece, and also a snapshot of humor as a collective experience in real-time.